 Over the years, researchers explored various other materials, including fats, waxes, and shellac, but these also had limitations in terms of stability, durability, and pH-dependent solubility.
 The development of cellulose acetate phthalate (CAP) in the mid-20th century marked a significant breakthrough in enteric coating technology.
 CAP offered improved acid resistance and more predictable dissolution in the small intestine, making it a popular choice for coating a wide range of medications.

 The enteric coating process typically involves applying a thin layer of the polymer solution to the tablet or capsule using techniques such as spray coating, pan coating, or fluid bed coating.
 The coated tablets are then dried to remove any residual solvent and cured to ensure the coating is stable and uniform.
-The thickness and composition of the coating can be adjusted to achieve the desired drug release profile.
+That's why the thickness and composition of the coating can be adjusted to achieve the desired drug release profile.
 Factors such as the type of polymer, the concentration of the coating solution, and the coating process parameters can all influence the performance of the enteric coating.

 Another important application of enteric-coated tablets is for drugs that can cause gastric irritation, such as nonsteroidal anti-inflammatory drugs (NSAIDs) like aspirin and ibuprofen.
 These drugs can damage the lining of the stomach, leading to ulcers and bleeding.
 Enteric coating helps to prevent these side effects by delaying the release of the drug until it reaches the small intestine, reducing its direct contact with the gastric mucosa.